girl-pointing-at-language-vs-dialect-speech-bubbles

 The interesting thing is that most speakers claim their accent is the “correct” way of pronouncing words.
 That’s how we humans are.

-So, you now know that there’s no black-and-white difference between languages and dialects, and that an accent is actually a subset of a dialect.
+So now we know: there’s no black-and-white difference between languages and dialects, and an accent is actually a subset of a dialect.

 Now you’re equipped to explain the difference to people still in the dark—and maybe even join the discussions of experienced linguists!